dainfooo/bilu-host/README.md

 $ sudo dnf update -y
 ```

+Reboot the machine to apply the updates and log-in via SSH using the administrative user account.

 ### Securing the server with a Firewall

 A properly configured firewall is essential for restricting unauthorized access to your server.
 Here, we install and enable the firewalld service.
 We'll configure specific firewall rules in a later section.
 In my case, I also removed the rules that enables communication for the Cockpit service.